 Artist, writer, designer

 Nia Alexander Campbell is an artist and writer from Richmond, Virginia.
 She received a BFA in Painting & Printmaking from Virginia Commonwealth University with a minor in Art History (emphasizing in Black art and cinema) and an MFA in Interdisciplinary Design from VCUarts Qatar.

-Nia's creative practice explores the ways collage, writing, and traditional & digital painting mediums can be used to tell stories through design.
+Nia's creative practice explores the ways collage, writing, and various painting mediums can be used to tell stories through design.
 She believes that storytelling in any medium can function as an excellent way to combat ignorance, give a voice to the otherwise unheard, and bridge the divides we see in our world today.
-Her subject matter explores themes of the history, mental health, and the experiences of underrepresented groups of people.
+Her subject matter explores themes of the history, language, mental health, and the experiences of underrepresented groups of people.
 She often draws inspiration from her experiences as an African American woman raised in the U.S. and her numerous experiences abroad.